catoidi/box-party-hud/README.md

 - Character specific HUD features are removed.
 - The combo indicator for the score counter was removed, since the combo system from Box Party is not included.
 - Death Message was removed to avoid potential conflicts with other mods.

+Feel free to do whatever you want with the code from this mod.